5 Easy Ways To Improve Indoor Air Quality

 Circulate Air

-Keep it moving.
-Free-flowing air prevents a lot of problems.
-It dissipates odors and fumes to reduce their harmfulness.
-It can stop particles and mold from building up.
-It even helps regulate temperature.
-Use your bathroom fans and ceiling fans year round.
-Use your air conditioning in the warmer months.
-It’s important to use your stove vents when cooking.
+Keep the air moving—free-flowing air prevents many problems.
+For one, it dissipates odors and fumes, reducing their harmful effects.
+Additionally, it stops particles and mold from accumulating and helps regulate temperature.
+To maintain healthy airflow, use your bathroom and ceiling fans year-round, run your air conditioning during warmer months, and always use stove vents when cooking.

 Check Air Ducts